nisrulz/android-tips-tricks/src/adb-aliases.md

 # Launch your debug apk on your connected device
 # Execute at the root of your android project
 # Usage: launchDebugApk
-alias launchDebugApk="adb shell monkey -p `aapt dump badging ./app/build/outputs/apk/debug/app-debug.apk | grep -e 'package: name' | cut -d \' -f 2` 1"
+alias launchDebugApk="adb shell monkey -p $(getPackageName ./app/build/outputs/apk/debug/app-debug.apk) 1"

 # ------------- Single command to build+install+launch apk------------#
 # Execute at the root of your android project